thiagosena/personal-budget-ddd/src/domain/shared/common/README.md

-# Common resourses
+# Common resources

-Here goes resourses you shared on your domain for many subdomains
+Here goes resources you shared on your domain for many subdomains